banner

 }

 We find that in the handleEvent method, the consumeEvents method is called to process events, and the consumeEvents method is what we introduced earlier.
-Inside it, the dispatchInputEvent method is called to pass the event to the Java layer, thus achieving event dispatch.
+Inside it, the dispatchInputEvent method is called to pass the event to the Java layer, thus achieving event distribution.

 int NativeInputEventReceiver::handleEvent(int receiveFd, int events, void* data) {